cthorpe1/travel-map/README.md

 [x] Move countries.json into firestore
-[x] Convert Sidedrawer to redux. move logic and props for side drawer out of Map [x] When createTrip, store reference to country in marker db entry []  On login, fetch markers and store in markerState.
+[x] Convert Sidedrawer to redux. move logic and props for side drawer out of Map [x] When createTrip, store reference to country in marker db entry [x]  On login, fetch markers and store in markerState.
 Then populate Markerlist and AllTrips components with markers from redux
+[]  Create country-info reducer?
+Dispatch action on marker click to retrieve country info and populate??
 [] Redo authentication

 [x] User sees Map